 The people at risk should be identified along with existing risk control measures.
 Then following an evaluation against the standards to be met, any required improvements should be identified along with timescale and responsibilities for implementation

-Download the full technical guide from Barbour EHS for practical and comprehensive information on Risk Assessments.
+Download the full risk assessment technical guide from Barbour EHS for practical and comprehensive information on Risk Assessments.
 Topics covered include:

 When it comes to evaluating the level of risk, Risk (R) is the combination of the likelihood of the hazardous event occuring (L) and the severity or degree of harm (S). i.e. L x S = R.